ShaikshaLove/WordDictionary/README.md

 # WordDictionary

-The project has used spring boot+ spring data jpa+ h2 database
+The project has used spring boot+ spring data jpa+ h2 database and JSP for UI

+You can just run